charles-owen/resizer-cl/README.md

 A problem with the resize feature of textarea and iframe is that it does not work in all browsers (especially Edge) and is often quite quirky.
-This small package allows you to add vertical resize ability to just about anything.
+This small package allows you to add resize ability to just about anything.
 This package has no dependencies.

 ## Install